danielssonn/ethTO/README.md

 + There are many blockchains out there, each with great assets and communities
 + The future is definitely multi-chain!
-+ However, the User eXperience interacting with multiple chains is cumbersome
++ However, the User eXperience of interacting with multiple chains is cumbersome
     + Mutiple wallets need to be created and navigated, by the user
     + Tokens need to be swapped around, also by the user
     + It is so easy to make a mistake, loose on the opportunity, or simply get discouraged